 As a bonus, “Alamo Way” comes with a b-side, a cover of Bob Dylan’s beautiful and poignant “Most of the Time.”
 “I wanted to do something to mark Dylan’s 80th birthday,” says Wagner.
 “I love the transformative nature of the song and the way the character is content amidst turmoil.
 Daniel Lanois’ production on the original is so great in creating the perfect atmosphere for the song.
 I tried to stay true to that and not reinvent the wheel, but to pay homage to this great piece of art.”

-Rick Wagner’s debut with Luther Black and the Cold Hard Facts comes after many years of working as a sideman, session player, producer and touring musician.
+Based in Maplewood, NJ, in the shadow of New York City, Luther Black and the Cold Hard Facts is Wagner’s first solo effort after several years working as a sideman, session player, producer and touring musician.
 His long list of recording and touring credits includes The dB’s, Silos, Paul Collins, Emily Duff, and Storytown.
-His journey from a Pennsylvania coal town to Greenwich Village to the New Jersey suburbs has had more than a few ups and downs, but he never stopped plugging away and was always there to answer the call whenever someone needed a bass player.
-“I had the good fortune to play bass for a lot of really great songwriters and little by little that rubbed off on me to the point where I said now it’s my turn.”
+His journey from a tiny Pennsylvania coal town to Greenwich Village to the New Jersey suburbs has had more than a few ups and downs, but he has lived to tell the tale.
+“I had the good fortune to play bass for a lot of really great songwriters and little by little that rubbed off on me.
+Now it’s my turn.”